Careers

 PHYSICAL REQUIREMENTS

-• Hearing – perceiving the nature of sound by the ear (4-6 hours daily).
+• Hearing – perceiving the nature of sound by ear (1-2 hrs. daily).

-• Sitting – remain in a seated position (6-8 hours daily).
+• Sitting – remaining in a seated position (6-8 hrs. daily).

-• Lifting – raising or lowering an object under 50 lbs. from one position to another (infrequently).
+• Lifting – raising or lowering materials under 10 lbs. (frequently) and may require moving materials under 40 lbs. from one position to another (infrequently).

-• Office Environment – general office work environment (6-8 hours daily).
+• Office Environment – general office environment (6-8 hrs. daily).

 OTHER INFORMATION